Book cover

 9.5.9 Data Classes

-These classes only have attributes, and no methods.
-At most, they have getters and setters.
-However, as is recurrent with code smells, we should not consider any Data Class as a major concern.
+These classes only have attributes and no methods, or at most, they have getters and setters.
+However, as is often the case with code smells, we should not consider every Data Class a major concern.
 Instead, the important thing is to analyze the code and try to move behavior to these classes.
-That is, whenever it makes sense, we should add methods to these classes with operations that are already being done, but throughout other classes.
+Specifically, whenever it makes sense, we should add methods to these classes implementing operations that are already being performed elsewhere.

 9.5.10 Comments

-It is strange to see comments included in a list of code smells.
+It may seem strange to see comments included in a list of code smells.
 For instance, in introductory programming courses, students are usually encouraged to comment on all the code they produce, with the aim of learning the importance of code documentation.
-In the book Elements of Programming Style, Brian Kerninghan—one of the creators of the Unix operating system and the C programming language—and P. J. Plauger offer an advice that clarifies the view of comments as smells.
+In the book Elements of Programming Style, Brian Kernighan—one of the creators of the Unix operating system and the C programming language—and P. J. Plauger offer advice that clarifies the view of comments as smells.
 They recommend the following:

 Don’t comment bad code, rewrite it.

 Thus, the idea is that comments should not be used to explain bad code.
-Instead, we should refactor the code and, thereby, improve its readability.
-Having done that, there’s a good chance that the comments will no longer be necessary.
-An example are Long Methods like this one.
+Instead, we should refactor the code, thereby improving readability.
+After doing that, there’s a good chance that the comments will become redundant.
+An example of this recommendation can be seen in the context of Long Methods, such as:

 void f() {